 Note: You must be logged in to the Voter Portal as the voter for whom the request is intended to electronically submit a request for an absentee ballot.

-Print and Mail Application: You may also print an application to request an absentee by mail ballot which you can complete and deliver to your parish registrar of voters.
+Print and Mail Application: print an application to request an absentee by mail ballot which you can complete and deliver to your parish registrar of voters.
 Delivery may be by U.S. Postal Service, commercial carrier, hand delivery or fax.
 If hand delivered or faxed, the application can only be for you or your immediate family member.
 Select the application that applies to you:

 SUBMITTING AN ABSENTEE BALLOT

 General and Disabled Voters: Voted ballots must be received by your parish registrar of voters by 4:30 p.m.
 CST on the day before election day.

 Military, Overseas or Hospitalized Voters: Voted ballots by military personnel and/or their dependents; U.S. citizens residing outside the U.S.; or voters that are hospitalized must be received by your parish registrar of voters by 8 p.m.
 CST on election day.

 If you feel that you will not be able to return your ballot timely, you may contact your registrar of voters for alternate methods to return your ballot.
 Alternatively, you may contact your registrar of voters and may be eligible to request that an immediate family member be allowed to pick up the necessary election materials from the Registrar of Voters Office.

 You can track the status of your absentee by mail ballot.